mackenzie-norman/CHLA-302/final/qoutes.typ

 = The book
 The truth was that I didn’t know which I was.
 I wasn’t allowed to claim the thing I felt and I didn’t feel the thing I was supposed to claim
 What can I say? she grew on me (108)
-"leave him alone, "my mom chimed"maribel is a nice girl" "Maybe", my dad conceded "but not for mayor"
+"leave him alone, "my mom chimed "maribel is a nice girl" "Maybe", my dad conceded "but not for mayor"
 My dads narrow mindedness only made me feel more connected to Maribel, though.
 Like maybe I was the only one who understood her, the only one who was willing to give her a chance.(109)